CCMS-UCSD/MassIVEDocumentation/docs/quant/3_msstats_workflow_2_run.md

 ### 2.2 File Inputs

 You can reanalyze either your new quantification file(s) or published quantification file(s).
+If you have new quantification files to analze by MSstats, please go to the section 2.2.1.
+If you want to use the published quantification file, please go to the section 2.2.2

 #### 2.2.1 If you have new quantification files